George M. Whitesides

-Education and academic career

 Education

-Whitesides attended secondary school at Phillips Andover and graduated in 1957.
+Whitesides attended secondary school at Phillips Academy and graduated in 1957.
 He received his A.B. degree from Harvard College in 1960 and earned a Ph.D. in chemistry from the California Institute of Technology in 1964, where he worked with John D. Roberts.
 At Caltech, Whitesides began working in organic chemistry.
 Whitesides' graduate work in organometallic chemistry used NMR spectroscopy and density matrices to study Grignard reagents.
 He used NMR spectroscopy to study rate of change of Grignard reagents and the structure of Grignard reagents in solution.
-He also studied spin-spin coupling in a variety of organic compounds, using density matrix calculations to examine the spin systems that NMR analyses detect.
+He also studied spin–spin coupling in a variety of organic compounds, using density matrix calculations to examine the spin systems that NMR analyses detect.

+Career

 Research at MIT

 Whitesides began his independent career as an assistant professor at the Massachusetts Institute of Technology in 1963 and remained there until 1982.
 He continued his work with NMR spectroscopy and organometallic compounds, as well as working with polymers.
 Collaborations with biologists at MIT were an early influence informing his later work with biological systems.
-He is credited as having played a "pivotal role" in the development of the Corey-House-Posner-Whitesides reaction.
+He is credited as having played a "pivotal role" in the development of the Corey–House–Posner–Whitesides reaction.